oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenariosGF.md

 ### 1. Create Network
 Creation of Networking components using Automation Toolkit involes four simple steps.
- - Feeding the details of networking resources to Excel.
+ - Add the networking resource details to appropriate Excel Sheets.
  - Running the toolkit to generate auto.tfvars.
  - Executing Terraform commands to provision the resources in OCI.
- - Exporting the details of Security Rules and Route Rules to CD3 Excel Sheet.
+ - Exporting the details of Security Rules and Route Rules to CD3 Excel Sheet as they are generated automatically by the toolkit and needs to be updated in CD3 Excel sheet,

 Below are the steps in detail to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.